lionelus/git_project/README.md

 * seaborn
 * numpy

-On Debian/Ubuntu, you can install requirements using the 'apt-get' command, here is an example: $sudo apt-get install matplotlib.
+On Debian/Ubuntu, you can install requirements using the 'apt-get' command, here is an example:

+`$sudo apt-get install matplotlib`

  If you have ananconda installed you have already these software installed except h5py.

 <a name="usage"></a>
 ## 2. Usage